Trenz-Electronic/TE060X-GigaBee-Reference-Designs/README.markdown

 Development environment: Xilinx XPS 13.2
 This project show simple FIFO-based access to Ethernet.
 Software part contain support of ARP ICMP and UDP/TFTP.
 Files received by TFTP writed to Flash.
 Default IP Address 192.168.42.88.
+For new modules with Memphis 4G DDR3 chips replace system.mhs by system.mhs.memphis.

 ## GigaBee_XPS13.2-Axi